-Our values drive us to do what we do in the way that we do.
-Listing values is always a dangerous proposition because it implies that we don't value anything other than what is listed, but here they are anyway.
-Our values significantly influence our views on tech and the world.
+Values drive us to do what we do in the way that we do.
+Listing values is always a dangerous proposition because it implies that we don’t value anything other than what is listed.
+These values significantly influence my views on tech and the world, so it’s best you know them.
+You don’t have to necessarily agree with my values, just agree to follow them while participating in my community.

 It’s about people, not products.
 Very little ever gets done sitting alone behind a keyboard.
 Opportunities for collaboration have never been greater, but so have the dangers of faux online communities built of likes, comments, and chat messages.
 We love technology but are committed to building a real-world community with as many in-person associations as we can foster and the least amount of technology required.